ItsRoyScott/Lite/README.md

   } while(0)
 ```

-`Warn` is a macro I have to report text in yellow to the console.
+[Warn](#logging-macros) is a macro to report text in yellow to the console.
 You can replace this with a simple `assert()`, an exception, or any way you prefer to handle errors.

 Let's start the Audio system: